MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 ## Log files and levels

 Review the log and configuration files for any component that was identified as experiencing issues.
-You can find the logs in the \<node-install-path>\logs folder under your web and compute node installation paths.
-(Locate the [install path](../operationalize/configure-find-admin-configuration-file.md) for your version.)
+You can find the logs in the **\<node-install-path>\logs** folder under your web and compute node installation paths.
+(Locate the [install path](configure-find-admin-configuration-file.md) for your version.)

 If there are any issues, you must solve them before continuing.
-For extra help, consult or post questions to our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a> or contact technical support.
+For extra help, consult or post questions to our [forum](https://social.msdn.microsoft.com/Forums/home?forum=microsoftr) or contact technical support.

 By default, the logging level is set to Warning so as not to slow performance.
 However, whenever you encounter an issue that you want to share with technical support or a forum, you can change the logging level to capture more information.
 The following logging levels are available: